Sep 15, 2014

 A couple of weeks ago I posted an image with a polygonal background that I discovered on the Pattern Library website and got some requests to recreate so herein lies my attempt.
 So in this tutorial I will show you how to create a vector polygonal pattern using Illustrator and the Pattern make a feature.
 The process is quite simple but there are some details that are very important to make sure your pattern is tileable.

 Open Illustrator and create a new document.
 With the Rectangle Tool create a square like the image below.

 Duplicate the square by holding Option+Shift.
 Make sure they snap with no space between them.

 Create a grid by repeating the step 2 process.

 With the Direct Selection Tool (A) select the top and bottom points on the same column.
 Them move them to any direction.
 It's very important to do that for these points because that will make sure that the illustration will be tillable.

-Here's the outside points that will connect when you create the pattern.
+Here are the outside points that will connect when you create the pattern.

-For the internal points you can do whatever you want.
+For the internal points, you can do whatever you want.
 If you want smooth polygons don't move them too much.
 Also if you want to add more square to your grid that will allow you to give more details to your background.